kleinbottle/swanlotus/content/blogs/eigenvalues-and-eigenvectors/eigenvalues-and-eigenvectors.md

 [cleavage]: https://en.wikipedia.org/wiki/Cleavage_%28crystal%29

 To get an idea of the broad sweep of eigenvalues and their applicability, I strongly recommend that you should read a charming article entitled ["Favourite Eigenvalue Problems".][favourite]
 Another article that takes a breezy look at the subject of this writeup is ["What the Heck are Eigenvalues and Eigenvectors?".][heck]
-It has a disputed explanation (see comments on the article) of how a bridge collapsed: so take that _cum granis salis._ It also contains a link to a PDF paper interestingly entitled ["The 25,000,000,000.00 Dollar Eigenvector: The Linear Algebra Behind Google",][google-eigen] which, in good faith, I think is not a spoof!
+It has a disputed explanation (see comments on the article) of how a bridge collapsed---so take that [_cum grano salis_](https://www.thefreedictionary.com/cum+grano+salis).
+It also contains a link to a PDF paper interestingly entitled ["The 25,000,000,000.00 Dollar Eigenvector: The Linear Algebra Behind Google",][google-eigen] which, in good faith, I think is not a spoof!
 Indeed, the [citation to the original Stanford InfoLab technical report][citation] and the [actual report][report] are both available online.

 [favourite]: http://people.maths.ox.ac.uk/trefethen/dec11.pdf
 [heck]: http://hubpages.com/education/What-the-Heck-are-Eigenvalues-and-Eigenvectors